TomasFanta/School/README.md

 2. attachment
 * Related to Database subject [2.pdf](https://github.com/TomasFanta/School/files/10891389/2.pdf)

+		Practical part involved designing a database to record races, jockeys and their horses.
+The result of this work was a well-functioning relational database loaded with data including its documentation.

 3. attachment
 * Related to Advanced analytics and prediction of bank records [3.pdf](https://github.com/TomasFanta/School/files/10891395/3.pdf)